Highlights of Sessions & Events Organized by the Society for Disability Studies (full program below):

 MONDAY APRIL 16

-6:00pm onward Informal SDS Reception and Supper in the Blackwell Conference Hotel Presidential Suite (BYOB).
+6:00pm onward Informal SDS Reception in the Blackwell Conference Hotel Presidential Suite (BYOB).

 TUESDAY APRIL 17